Freeze-dried food and 1 bathroom: 6 simulate Mars in dome

 - 50,000 expected to attend Seattle women’s march day after Trump inauguration WATCH

-Except for the presence of the white van that brought the group, the scene was reminiscent of the red planet — the dome set in a barren, rock-strewn and reddish landscape with distant hills giving the feel of a windswept and forbidding environment.
+Except for the presence of the white van that brought the group, the scene was reminiscent of the red planet — the dome set in a barren, rock-strewn and reddish landscape with distant hills giving the feel of a wind-swept and forbidding environment.

-“I?m looking forward to building relationships with my crew,” said mission commander James Bevington, a space scientist.
+“I’m looking forward to building relationships with my crew,” said mission commander James Bevington, a space scientist.
 “I fully anticipate coming out with five new best friends.”

 They will have no physical contact with people in the outside world and will work with a 20-minute delay in communications with their support crew — the time it would take for an email to reach Earth from Mars.